 - Very difficult for users to modify provided textures, unless you use 3rd party tools to extract AssetBundle contents (see below)

-- Somewhat difficult for users to create their own texture AssetBundles for use in-game.
+- Somewhat difficult for modders to build their own texture AssetBundles for use in-game.

-At the time this article is written, there are a couple of 3rd party solutions to extract the contents of AssetBundles.
-One is called “disunity” on GitHub, and others can be found searching “assetbundle extractor” on Google.
+At the time this article is written, there are a couple of 3rd party solutions to extract the contents of AssetBundles, which can be found by searching “assetbundle extractor” on Google.
 I haven’t tried any of them yet, but I’m hoping by the time my game is released, these tools will be more robust, or Unity will provide its own solution (not likely, as other game developers may not want their proprietary assets being extracted from AssetBundles).

 I chose the AssetBundle route, because the long load times otherwise was too unbearable during testing, and I believe that any additional work should be put on the developer and modders, rather than making players wait for load times.

-Update Feb.
-19, 2016: Previously I had not worked on the audio side yet.
-I have just implemented runtime audio clip loading, and again there are a couple of options.
-We can use WWW.GetAudioClip to load clips in their raw or compressed formats like .wav, .ogg, or .mp3, or again use AssetBundles.
-I went the AssetBundle route again, so I and the users can set compression settings appropriately for the clips.
+I was able to implement runtime audio clip loading, and again there are a couple of options.
+We can use UnityWebRequestMultimedia.GetAudioClip() to load clips in their raw or compressed formats like .wav, .ogg, or .mp3, or again use AssetBundles.
+I went the AssetBundle route again, so I and any modders can set compression/streaming settings appropriately for the clips, depending on their size.
 I’ll again have to provide documentation for this.

-This is a whole other ballgame from what I can tell.
-There are some games which allow this in the Unity engine.
-There seem to be solutions revolving around using C# scripts or Lua to accomplish this.
-I currently am not planning to include this, as it will take a lot of time for me to delve into the subject, find frameworks to allow it, and implement it fully, and I don’t even know if anyone would even want to do script mods for my game.
+As mentioned in the “Frameworks” section above, there are some assets in the Asset Store which allow loading C# scripts at runtime.
+There are also assets which allow Lua scripts to be loaded at runtime, if you’re familiar with that language.
+I’m not sure if I personally am going to allow script modding, as I don’t even know if anyone would even want to do script mods for my game.
 I will probably revisit this idea in the future if it makes sense to do so, especially after I decide how my mission scripting will be done.

 There are many different ways to include modding support.
-What I described above is my current solution (keep in mind this is from an inexperienced dev somewhat new to the whole thing), but this could change over time.
+What I described above are my current solutions, which could change at any time.
 One thing for sure is that if going the AssetBundle route, I’ll have to provide detailed documentation for users on how to create AssetBundles to be used correctly with my game.